Help

 Go to the login page of our website to create a My LTCFEDS account.

 We ask for your date of birth to protect your identity and make sure only you can see your specific account information.
-We use it along with your SSN to verify your identity as a FLTCIP enrollee.
-We also use it to identify you if you forget your user ID or password.
+We use it along with your SSN to verify your identity as a FLTCIP enrollee when you register for your account.

 You may view personal information such as your name, date of birth, Social Security number, address, email address, and home or mobile phone number.
 However, you can only change your mail and contact information within your online account.